Old Newtonians Memorial Tablets

 His statue today adorns the Clock Tower at the heart of the City.

-The left hand one is those men killed in World War I and the right hand those in WWII.
+The first one lists those men killed in World War I and the second lists those lost in WWII.

 It will be noticed that unlike most war memorials which have a ration of about 10:1 of deaths in the two wars, in this instance the numbers are 98 and 78 respectively.
 This is partly due to the relative size of the school in each period and also probably the large number of men who served in the RAF in the Second World War.